GoogleContainerTools/skaffold/docs/community/small-prs.md

 Below is an example of how you can break a config change into small individual PRs.

 A contributor wanted to support [custom build args to `kustomize` deployer](https://github.com/GoogleContainerTools/skaffold/issues/2488).
-This required, skaffold to support a `buildArgs` field to `deploy.kustomize` config.
-Plumb the config to `kustomize` command.
+This required skaffold to add the `deploy.kustomize.buildArgs` field and then plumb the arguments to the `kustomize` command.

 This small 10 line change results into 100+ lines of code along with test code.
 It would greatly simplify code review process if we break this change into